Gardeners worldwide are always looking for the newest, flashiest, most amazing plant to add to their collection.

 7. Pieris Japonica

-Sometimes known simply as Pieris or japonica, this is a lovely show-off of an evergreen shrub.
+Also known as Japanese adromeda or pieris, Pieris japonica is a lovely show-off of an evergreen shrub.

-Whether it’s the lustrous evergreen foliage highlighted with tinges of red and gold or the cascade of bell-shaped flowers, the Pieris has a place in your garden.
+Whether you’re in it for the lustrous evergreen foliage highlighted with tinges of red and gold or the cascade of bell-shaped flowers, P. japonica deserves a place in your garden.

 These evergreen shrubs prefer a shady spot where they will be protected from drying winds, and like to set roots into acidic soil.